Rows21/NSGCCA/README.md

  ## Results
  ### Simulation Studies
+ The simulation performance for Synthetic Datasets.
+[Figure 2](/Results)
  ### Real-World Studies -- TCGA breast cancer database
  The clustering results for TCGA-BRCA.
-[Venn Diagram](/NSGCCA/visual/venn_diagram.html)
+[Venn Diagram](/Results)

 ## Acknowledgement
 This repository is built using the [timm](https://github.com/rwightman/pytorch-image-models) library.